 Lithuanian liberal youth is an independent, non-governmental, classical liberal youth organisation, established in 1991 and currently gathering over 2500 youngsters all over Lithuania.
 The objectives of LLJ are political education, promotion of liberal values among young people, training its members for political activity and encouragement of the creation of open and democratic civil society in Lithuania.
 Training of members for political activity is one of the main goals of LLJ.
 Some of its members and founders are now well-known personalities in national politics and at the international level.
 LLJ actively participates in the international activities and maintains well established international contacts with liberal youth organisations around the world.
-Currently organisation is a member of European Liberal Youth - LYMEC, European Students for Liberty (ESFL) and International Federation of Liberal Youth - IFLRY.
+Currently organisation is a member of European Liberal Youth - LYMEC, European Students for Liberty (ESFL) and International Federation of Liberal Youth - IFLRY.27 instead of concentrating its activities exclusively in larger cities.

-The Youth organisation "DARBAS" (YOD) was founded in late 2003 continuing its works with 62 departments in 60 municipalities having up to 3,000 members.
-Unlike many youth organisations in Lithuania, YOD dynamically functions in many towns and their peripheries alike, instead of concentrating its activities exclusively in larger cities.
 Therefore, this enabled to reflect the diverse Lithuanian youth position.
 In 2006 Task control system (TCS) was introduced to the members of the organisation, which provides the opportunity effectively participate in the organisation's activity, to be heard, democratically express views and actively communicate.
 In 2007 an electronic voting system was introduced.
 YOD became the first nongovernmental organisation whose members can give their votes electronically confirmed by signature.
 Over the years, the YOD achieved that the youth policy issues to be included in the program of the Government of the Republic of Lithuania.
-The organisation has many partners across Europe (Spain, Cyprus, France, Italy, the Czech Republic, San Marino) - in 2007 by initiative of YOD Youth Democrats for Europe (YDE) association was established, whose mission - to represent the European Youth Policy.
+The organisation has many partners across Europe (Spain, Cyprus, France, Italy, the Czech Republic, San Marino) - in 2007 by initiative of YOD Youth Democrats for Europe (YDE) association was established, whose mission - to represent the European Youth Policy.28